georgik/esp32-p4-graphical-bootloader/README.md

-# ESP32-P4 Graphical Bootloader with Factory-First Boot
+# ESP32-P4 Graphical Bootloader with RTC Boot

-A 2nd + 3rd stage bootloader with touch-enabled GUI framework selection for ESP32-P4 Function EV Board, featuring **factory-first boot behavior** where the system always defaults to the factory application unless a specific OTA boot request is made.
+A 2nd + 3rd stage bootloader with touch-enabled GUI framework selection for ESP32-P4 Function EV Board.
+The bootloader allows graphical selection of partition to boot using RTC mechanism.
+After the next HW reboot it returns to orifinal state.
+This approach does not require modification of flashed applications.

+If you're lookign for simpler bootloader which utilizes OTA partition switching, check out article:
+[How to switch between multiple ESP32 firmware binaries stored in the flash memory ](https://developer.espressif.com/blog/switch-between-firmware-binaries/), that approach requires modification of each of flashed applications.

 ## Architecture Overview